daKmoR/nested-dependencies-in-frontend/README.md

 So if you do an `import { LitElement } from "lit-element";` then the "resolver" of node gets `lit-element`.
 Then it will start to search in all `module.paths` in order.
-You can simply check it out by doing in your console
+You can simply check it out by doing in your terminal
 ```bash
 $ node
 module.paths